-There are no results on financial instruments at fair value through profit or loss as a result of changes in calculation assumptions (2015: no results).
+There are no results on financial instruments at fair value through profit or loss as a result of changes in calculation assumptions (2016: no results).

-The results on financial instruments at fair value through profit or loss include an amount of USD 14,006 (2015: USD 2,501) resulting from early termination of swap contracts.
+The results on financial instruments at fair value through profit or loss include an amount of USD 5,250 (2016: USD 14,006) resulting from early termination of swap contracts.

-A parallel shift in interest rates of 1 basis point results in a change in fair value through profit or loss of USD 205 (2015: USD 171).
+A parallel shift in interest rates of 1 basis point results in a change in fair value through profit or loss of USD 153 (2016: USD 205).

 The Fund periodically estimates the non-performance risk on its derivative liabilities (DVA, or own credit risk) and the counterparty risk on its derivative assets (CVA).
 These CVA/DVA estimates take into account the Fund's collateral positions and are made in a manner consistent the Fund's risk management policies and market practice, in order to maximize the use of observable market parameters when deemed relevant.
-In 2016, a CVA adjustment (deduction from fair market value) for an amount of USD 1,365 was made on Cross Currency Swaps (2015: none).
+In 2017, no CVA adjustment was made (2016: USD 1,365).

-7. CASH COLLATERAL
+7. Cash collateral

-As at 31 December 2016, the Fund transferred cash to margin accounts as collateral against open forward contracts for a total net amount of USD 47,177 (2015: USD 65,209).
+As at 31 December 2017, the Fund transferred cash to margin accounts as collateral against open derivatives contracts for a total net amount of USD 25,130 (2016: USD 47,177).
 The margin accounts were created based on the Credit Support Annex to the ISDA Master Agreements as agreed with various counterparties.
 The margin accounts are interest bearing (refer to the credit risk disclosure in Note 4).

-8. OTHER RECEIVABLES
+8. Other receivables